 The Best Places to Live in Germany & the Cheapest Cities

 Germany is the most populated and most powerful country in the European Union and it has a range of great cities that you may want to consider basing yourself in.
 Below, we’ll look at some of the best cities and cheapest places to live in Germany.
-There’s also a cost of living guide with suggested budgets for 25 German cities.
+There’s also a cost of living guide with suggested budgets for more than 20 German cities.

 5 of the Best Cities to Live in Germany & Work Remotely

 Of course, Berlin does have many other sides to it.
 In parts, it’s a serious city, home to both the German government and many major businesses and corporations.
-However unlike most major European capitals, Berlin is not the most expensive city in its country and living and renting costs in Berlin remain extremely affordable when compared to places like London and Paris, making it easily one of the best cities to live in Europe when all factors are taken into consideration.
+However unlike many other major European capitals, Berlin is not the most expensive city in its country and living and renting costs in Berlin remain relatively affordable when compared to places like London and Dublin, making it easily one of the best cities to live in Europe when all factors are taken into consideration.

 3. Cologne